skolmer/i18n-tag-schema/README.md

 i18n-tag-schema can also be used to export translation keys into a simple json format (See [Additional Features](#additional-features)).
 This can be useful if you want to import your translation keys into a 3rd party tool.
 (Other export formats might be added later.
 Feature requests are welcome!)

-This module does also include a JSON validator that helps you to keep track of missing or invalid keys and shows you the current translation coverage.
+This module does include a JSON validator that helps you keep track of missing or invalid keys in your translation files and shows you the current translation coverage of your project.
 A translation file is considered valid if it covers 100% of the translation keys defined in the JSON schema.
+This feature can be integrated into an automated build pipeline to check the translation coverage of a build.
+It can also be used to write unit tests that fail if your modules are not fully translated.

 ## Installation